From: Sew-Enchanting

 Date: 08-22-2006, 12:16 AM (9 of 9)

+I am so glad your client found a better fitting bra!
+This is crucial to the fit of any gown, be it custom made or altered.
 I wear only Fantasie of England brand bras.
 They are available from the company website, and in the US from Lady Grace.
 I am currently a 38-G (European) which translates to a 38I American.
 The reason I began sewing, other than to dress my dolls, was to make age-appropriate clothing for myself before there were any "plus" size clothing.
 My problem is that only my bust is "plus".
-Everything else is (what is normal :re: , anyway).
+Everything else is (what is normal , anyway).
 I wear a RTW 20-24 on top and a 14 below the belt.
 Suits are totally impossible.
+Please let us know how everything turns out.
+VenusElaine "Always put as much effort into your marriage as you do into your wedding."

 User: VenusElaine

-Member since: 10-22-2005
+Member since: 10-22-2005 Total posts: 126 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19879.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19879.html